Toddlers in Taiwan

 Address: Lane 101, Wenlin Road, Shilin District, Taipei City. 名稱: 士林夜市. 地址: 111台北市士林區文林路101巷

 Elephant Mountain Hiking Trail

-Taipei’s most famous hiking trail which, despite all the stairs, is a pretty easy hike and offers a panoramic view of Taipei City.
-There are multiple rest stops along the way, and with young kids it will take about 30-45 minutes to get to the top.
-Older kids and parents can always continue along to Tiger Mountain if they fancy a more serious hike.
-It’s a great workout if you’re wearing the baby – make sure to have your bug spray and water on-hand!
+Taipei’s most famous hiking trail which, despite all the stairs, is a pretty great hike and offers a panoramic view of Taipei City.
+There are multiple rest stops along the way, and with kids it will take about 45 minutes to get to the top.
+Recommended for older kids!
+Keen hikers can always continue along to Tiger Mountain if they fancy a more serious hike.
+It’s a great workout (whether you’re wearing your baby or not) – make sure to have your bug spray and water on-hand!

 Address: Alley 342, Lane 150, Section 5, Xinyi Rd, Xinyi District, Taipei City.
 Nearest Metro Station: Xiangshan Station. 名稱: 象山親山步道. 地址: 110台北市信義區信義路五段150巷342弄

 Located just 10-minutes from the Taipei 101 tower, this family-friendly attraction honours the “Father of the Nation”.
 Adults and kids alike will enjoy the giant statue, gardens and lake.
 There is also an exhibit about Dr. Sun’s life and his role as the first president of China.
 The girls were mesmerised by the changing of the memorial hall guards which happens hourly.
 The venue is a popular spot for young teens to practice their synchronised dance routines (which are really entertaining for kids).

 Address: No. 505, Section 4, Ren’ai Rd, Xinyi District, Taipei City.
 Nearest Metro Station: Sun Yat-Sen Memorial Hall. 名稱: 國立國父紀念館. 地址: 110台北市信義區仁愛路四段505號